Jules Maigret: Creation

 Biographers Thomas Narcejac and Fenton Bresler both see Simenon himself in his creation.

 Description

-Maigret is described as a large, broad-shouldered man – he is gruff but patient and fair.
+Maigret is described as a large, broad-shouldered man; he is gruff but patient and fair.

 Recurring characters in the series include Maigret's wife Louise (usually referred to simply as Madame Maigret) and in particular "The Faithful Four", a group consisting of his four loyal police colleagues (Sgt./Inspector Lucas, Janvier, Lapointe, and Torrence).

-Other prominent characters include police surgeon Dr. Paul and the Examining Magistrate, Judge Coméliau, who alternates between being a help and a hindrance to Maigret.
+Other prominent characters include police surgeon Dr. Paul, Judge Coméliau, the Examining Magistrate who alternates between being a help and a hindrance to Maigret, and Dr. Pardon, Maigret's friend and physician.

 Maigret doesn't like his first name being used and prefers to be simply called "Maigret".
 Even Maigret's wife largely restricts herself to calling him "Maigret", only calling him by his first name a handful of times.